caliangroup/async-sdnotify/README.md

 # systemd Service Notification

-This is Garrett's Asyncio version of the systemd sd_notify package written by bb4242 (Brett Bethke), available at https://github.com/bb4242/sdnotify
+This is a Calian fork of Garrett's Asyncio version (https://github.com/seatsnob/sdnotify-asyncio) of the systemd sd_notify package written by bb4242 (Brett Bethke), available at https://github.com/bb4242/sdnotify

 This is a pure Python implementation of the